laktek/jQuery-Smart-Auto-Complete/README.markdown

 Fires when an item in results list looses focus

-## CSS Classes
+## Styling

-Following CSS classes will be used to reference elements added by jQuery Smart Autocomplete plugin.
+Following classes will be used to reference elements added by jQuery Smart Autocomplete plugin.

 **smart_autocomplete_container** - A *ul* element containing the results.